 Plot: Tohru Honda is an incredibly polite and kind girl.
 She’d never want to bother anybody or impose.
 That is why, when her mother died, she decided to live in a tent in the woods instead of bothering anybody for a place to stay.
-That is until a boy named Yuki Sohma and his cousin Shigure found her in the woods.
+That is until a boy named Yuki Sohma and his cousin Shigure found her and decided to take her in.

 The actual show ends on a light note, but not before a ton of very heavy scenes.

 Now, if the change in tone doesn’t bother you, the actual ending might.

 We end with Akito confronting Tohru.
 He starts assaulting her until she talks him down.
 She’s allowed to stay with the Sohmas despite now knowing all of their secrets and accepting Kyo for who he is.

 The problems are as follows – 1) We never get a resolution to the curse.
 The curse never gets lifted from the family.
 Thus it kinda ends on a cliffhanger.

 2) We never get to meet the other members of the Zodiac that are, as of now, manga exclusive.
 We never meet Rin (Hatsuharu’s girlfriend.
 She’s the horse of the Zodiac) or Kureno (The rooster of the Zodiac.
 However, some have speculated that the little bird that’s always around Akito is actually Kureno, but that’s debatable.
 Why would Kureno be transformed all the time?
 What would trigger the transformation anyway?
 And, even if it was, we still never get to meet the actual character.)

 I’m really not one to harp on differences between manga and anime.
 Even if I prefer one medium’s version over another, I realize that some stuff has to be changed because of the shift in medium.
 However, completely cutting two major characters and leaving us hanging, even if there is a slight resolution with hope for the future, just seems like a bit of a rip off.